-Aberdare National Park in Kenya. it is a national park with majestic peaks, moorlands, and beautiful falls.
+Aberdare National Park in Kenya.
+It is a national park with majestic peaks, moorlands, and beautiful falls.
 It covers the higher areas of the Aberdare Mountain Range of central Kenya.
 The National Park is diverse with deep ravines that cut through the forested eastern and western slopes.

 Animals easily observed in the park include; the Black Rhino, leopard, baboon, black and white Colobus monkey, and sykes monkey.
 Rarer sightings include those of lions, the golden cat, and the bongo- an elusive forest antelope that lives in the bamboo forest.
 Animals like the eland and spotted and melanistic serval cats can be found higher up in the moorlands.